jcmcneal/react-step-wizard/README.md

 ![What You Can Build](https://raw.githubusercontent.com/jcmcneal/react-step-wizard/master/example.gif)

 ### Try It Out!
-<a href='https://jcmcneal.github.io/react-step-wizard/example/' target='_blank'>Click here</a> to see a live example!
+<a href='https://jcmcneal.github.io/react-step-wizard/example/'>Click here</a> to see a live example!

 ### Install
 ---